State Like Sleep

-State Like Sleep is a 2018 American drama film written and directed by Meredith Danluck.
+State Like Sleep is a 2018 American drama film written and directed by Meredith Danluck in her feature directorial debut.
 It stars Katherine Waterston, Michael Shannon, Luke Evans, and Michiel Huisman.
 It premiered at the 2018 Tribeca Film Festival, and was released on January 4, 2019, by The Orchard.

 Premise

-The film is centered on an owner and operator behind the club "Lebellfleur" - a secret high class gentleman's club that a woman thinks keeps the answers to her husband's death.
+The film is centered on an owner and operator behind the club "Lebellfleur" – a secret high class gentleman's club that a woman thinks keeps the answers to her husband's death.